 Long episodes are okay, and short episodes are okay.
 Try to remain within a range consistently over time, but the random outlier is okay, too.

 “How Often Should I Publish My Podcast?”

 You should publish your podcast consistently.

 It doesn't matter if your podcast comes out each week, every other week, or once a day.
 As long as you can get into a rhythm and groove so that your audience knows what to expect, then it's okay.

 Obviously, the more frequently you publish, the more opportunities there are for your audience to download and share more episodes, plus there would be more content for you to be discovered with via search.

 But at the same time, the more episodes you publish, the more work there is for you to do.

 You can change your frequency (you're not “locked in”) and publish whenever you want, but try your best to stick to a schedule for a while until making changes, or else you might confuse and frustrate your audience.

-When I started the Smart Passive Income Podcast, I only had the capacity for once every other week.
-I was blogging and publishing 3 times a week.
+When I started the Smart Passive Income Podcast, I only had the capacity for episodes once every other week.
+I was blogging and publishing three times a week.
 Then, once I saw how amazing the results were for my show, I switched it to weekly, and then got obsessed and created even more podcasts.